Chasing “financial independence retire early” (FIRE): is it possible?

 FIRE, which stands for “financial independence, retire early”, is a way of life that’s attracting followers like, well, moths to a flame.

-For many followers, FIRE is about becoming free of financial worries in order to pursue other, more meaningful activities than a regular – but possibly unfulfilling – “9-5” working life.
+For many followers, FIRE is about a way of life as well as money.
+The aim of building a savings pot as early as possible is linked to the aspiration of pursuing more meaningful activities than a regular – but possibly unfulfilling – 9-5 working life.

 But how feasible is FIRE?
 Is it achievable for those on all levels of earnings?
 And can FIRE savers make plans that are sufficiently robust to survive economic and market shocks brought about by seismic events such as the Covid-19 pandemic?